The Story Behind Marilyn Monroe’s “Happy Birthday” Dress

 The sheer, glittering dress dazzled and scandalized America in 1962.
 We know who wore it, but who designed it, and where is it now?

-On May 19, 1962, a certain rendition of a familiar tune took a song that people had heard sung countless times and turned it into a history-making moment.
-Marilyn Monroe’s breathy, seductive take on “Happy Birthday” at a fundraiser for President John F. Kennedy and the Democratic National Committee remains the most famous performance of the song of all time—and is probably up there with the most famous performances of any song of all time!
+In May 1962, a certain rendition of a familiar tune took a song that people had heard sung countless times and turned it into a history-making moment.
+Marilyn Monroe’s breathy, seductive take on “Happy Birthday” at an event for President John F. Kennedy remains the most famous performance of the song of all time—and is probably up there with the most famous performances of any song of all time!

+Marilyn Monroe sang “Happy Birthday, Mr. President” on May 19, 1962, at a fundraiser for JFK and the Democratic National Committee.
 The fundraiser took place at Madison Square Garden, ten days before Kennedy’s actual 45th birthday.
 After Kennedy’s brother-in-law Peter Lawford gave a few “false” introductions where Monroe didn’t appear, and some audience members started to doubt that she was actually there, he finally introduced her for real.
 She took the stage, removed her white fur coat to reveal the breathtaking marquisette dress, and delivered the famous performance.